 Common College Accommodations for Dyslexia

 Looking for advice on accommodations in college for students with dyslexia?
 We have you covered.

-Dyslexia comes with its own set of issues and needs.
-Although it may share some characteristics with other learning disabilities, students with Dyslexia often have specific needs.
-Those needs get even more significant due to the high prevalence of other disabilities coexisting with Dyslexia.
+Dyslexia comes with its own set of issues and needs that will continue to need to be addressed in college.
+Although it may share some characteristics with other learning disabilities, students with Dyslexia have specific needs.
+Those needs get even more significant due to the high prevalence of other disabilities coexisting with Dyslexia, such as ADHD and mental health issues like depression and anxiety.
 Some research suggests that comorbidity is up to 50%.
 It may seem complicated to figure out what can work.
 Further, as the severity of Dyslexia is on a continuum, the needs also vary widely.

 College students have access to the disability services office.
-This office is responsible for any accommodation request for any disability, like a learning disability.
+Due to the Americans with Disabilities Act (ADA) and section 504, this office is responsible for any accommodation request for any disability, like a learning disability.
 The office staff will help you figure out what you need.
-Accommodations such as extra time for tests and distraction reduction are standard for most disabilities.
+Accommodations such as extra time for tests and distraction reduction are standard for most disabilities and students who had been on a 504 plan in high school.
 Here are five common accommodations specific for Dyslexia in college.

 1. Books in an alternate format.

 Books in an alternate format are used to allow students access to the textbooks for class.
+This can be considered a classroom accommodations as textbook are often used in class.
 The books come in various formats, but PDF is the most common.
 You will have to check with the reader you use to see what works best.
 Know there is also a procedure to follow from the Office of Disability Services (ODS).
 Be sure to know the time frames of when to make the request and what ODS requires from you, usually a receipt that you purchased the books.
 The books are not free, and the student is responsible for having text-to-speech software.
 If you have questions about what format fits with your assistive technology, contact your college’s disability services office.

 2. Class materials are given out before class.

-The concept of this accommodation is the same at each school.
-Be aware but it might be called something different.
+This can be considered another classroom accommodation.
+The concept of this accommodation is the same at each school but be aware it might be called something different.
 It gives the dyslexic student time to review the materials ensuring they can take the time to read them.
 For example, the student can read the power points used in class the day before, so the student does not have to decode them at the moment, losing valuable information from the lecture.

+Common College Accommodations for Dyslexia